Plan Your Vote: Helping Citizens Navigate 158 Candidates with Ease

 To prioritize accessibility for the 2018 scope and make the right changes, we conducted user testing for individuals with individuals who were blind, low-vision, and had mobility needs.
 I helped to write the test plan and conduct user testing.

-We identified over 60+ issues.
 Based on findings, we implemented the following key improvements:

 - Enhanced ARIA support for better assistive technology interaction.